aduh95/schwifty-markdown/README.md

 ```markdown
 ![Legend](./diagram.pu)
 ```

+The syntax is described on the [Plantuml website](http://plantuml.com/).

+**N.B.:** As Plantuml rendering requires to call a Java dependency, the process might be slow depending of your machine.
+All the rendering is done locally, you don't need a network access to work with your diagrams.

+**N.B.:** The Plantuml project is not published on `npm`, which means it has to be updated manually.
+You can do so by typing `schwifty -u`.

 **N.B.:** The only supported extension for plantuml diagrams is `.pu`.
 If you think I should add suppport more file extensions, please raise an issue or